thatoneolib/senko/docs/source/concept/architecture.rst

 Reloading
 *********

-We differentiate between two types of reloading used to reload modules found in the ``cogs`` directory and the ``utils`` directory respectively.
+We can differentiate between two types of reloading used for the ``cogs`` and ``utils`` directory.

-Cogs found in ``utils`` can be reloaded by calling the :meth:`~senko.Senko.reload_extension` method of the bot using the extension that corresponds to the cog.
+Cogs located in ``cogs`` can be reloaded using :meth:`.Senko.reload_extension` with the name of the extension that corresponds to the cog.

-Utilities found in ``utils`` can instead be reloaded by calling :py:meth:`importlib.reload` and passing the ``utils`` module.
-After reloading utilities, cogs that depend on them should be reloaded as well to apply the changes.
-Please also note that reloading ``utils`` does **not** update existing instances and will cause issues with type comparisons between reloaded types.
+Utilities from ``utils`` must instead be reloaded using :py:meth:`importlib.reload`.
+After reloading utilities, cogs that depend on them should also be reloaded.
+Please note that reloading ``utils`` does **not** update existing instances of classes and may cause issues when comparing reloaded types.

 Caveats
 =======

-One major caveat of reloading ``utils`` is that ``from``-imports (e.g. ``from .xyz import XYZ``) in subpackages will not be reloaded and must instead be manually reloaded.
+One major caveat of reloading ``utils`` is that ``from``-imports in subpackages (e.g. ``from .xyz import XYZ``) will not be reloaded.
+These must instead be reloaded manually.

-So, instead of being able to simply call ``importlib.reload(utils)``, for some subpackages, such as ``io`` we must instead use:
+Thus instead of just calling ``importlib.reload(utils)`` we must repeat the call for subpackages that use ``from``-imports internally´.
+This is the case for the ``utils.io`` subpackage.

 .. code-block:: python3

+    # Reloads for packages that use from-imports must
+    # be split up for the corresponding subpackages.

     importlib.reload(utils)
     importlib.reload(utils.io)